What Are Italian Vital Records?

 There are other steps you can take if you are unable to obtain these records easily.
 You may need to obtain a Certification of Non-Existence of a Naturalization Record from the USCIS, documentation of a search, or census reports proving whether or not your ancestor was naturalized in the US.

 We are experienced in navigating this process and helping individuals and families reconnect with their ancestry while enjoying the many benefits of dual citizenship.
+We can help with Italian birth records, ancestry tracing, and how to find Italian birth certificates.
 With the Italian American Citizenship Assistance Program, you can take advantage of that expertise and our network of resources to complete your application.
 Contact us today for more information and guidance in completing this process.

 Start Your Citizenship Process